...to the Dornoch Community Site run by the Dornoch Area Comunity Interest Company.

 Dornoch Carnegie Court House .........

-Thanks to the generosity of Todd & Liz Warnock of Links House there is a real possibility that we could soon be enjoying aftenoon tea in a Carnegie themed Court Room, sampling exclusive whiskies and enjoying a spa!
+Thanks to the generosity of Todd & Liz Warnock of Links House we could soon be enjoying aftenoon tea in a Carnegie themed Court Room, sampling exclusive whiskies and enjoying a space!

 DACIC has been awarded £40,000 from the VisitScotland growth fund to promote Dornoch as a visitor destination.
 This matches the combined funding already in place from the Business Group members, The Common Good Fund and the Coastal Communities Fund.
 Congratulations to DACIC chair Jenifer Cameron who put the bid together, described by VisitScotland as the best application they have seen!